kubernetes/sig-release/release-team/README.md

 Team selection should happen transparently.

-In the 1.11 release cycle, we selected the Release Team Lead by quorum during a public Release Team meeting and additional roles with staffed via [an issue in k/sig-release](https://github.com/kubernetes/sig-release/issues/167) and a set of PRs, starting with [this one](https://github.com/kubernetes/sig-release/pull/168).
+In the 1.11 release cycle, we selected the Release Team Lead by quorum during a public Release Team meeting and additional roles were staffed via [an issue in k/sig-release](https://github.com/kubernetes/sig-release/issues/167) and a set of PRs, starting with [this one](https://github.com/kubernetes/sig-release/pull/168).

 Each Release Team role is responsible for staffing their respective role, with this order of fall-through in mind:
 - training and selecting a successor from the current pool of role shadows